Watching endangered grouse

 Many conservation organisations and private landowners are working hard to help these birds, through the UK Biodiversity Action Plan.

 Shooting the capercaillie is now illegal and there is a voluntary moratorium on shooting black grouse.
 However, the declines continue in many areas and the black grouse and capercaillie need all the help we can give them.
 You can help too, when watching or photographing them.

-Grouse can also be vulnerable when nesting, rearing young and during severe winter weather.
+Grouse are also vulnerable when nesting, rearing young and during severe winter weather.